Schedule Now & Get $25 Off

 Cleaning your Dishwashers Hard Water

 Our water hardness averages at 10.8 grains per gallon (gpg).
-A gpg of 7 is considered hard water, and a gpg of 10.5 is considered very hard water, so we’re above even that.
+A gpg of 7 is considered hard water, and a gpg of 10.5 is considered very hard water.
 If you don’t fight it, that calcium will eventually clog your water inlet valve along with other parts.

 What to do